isomerpages/nlb-reference/_singapore-people/A to H/chua-ek-kay.md

 * Sabapathy, T. K. (1992, September 10).
 [Breaking barriers](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19920910-1.2.62.4.2.aspx).
 The Straits Times, p.
 6. Retrieved from NewspaperSG.

-Reviews Chua’s solo exhibition, Duality & Tension: Recent Paintings, held after his win of the grand prize at the United Overseas Bank Painting of the Year award (as is customary of champions).
+Reviews Chua’s solo exhibition, Duality &amp; Tension: Recent Paintings, held after his win of the grand prize at the United Overseas Bank Painting of the Year award (as is customary of champions).
 Identifies several works, such as My Haunt (1991), the winning entry, as signalling a new pinnacle in Chua’s artistic maturity.

 * Sabapathy, T. K. (1993, June 4).
 [Historical journey in Chinese ink](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19930604-1.2.73.4.10.aspx).
 The Straits Times, p.
 19. Retrieved from NewspaperSG.